 - Just download the HTML (see below), leaving the images hosted in BEE Pro.

-- Use a connector to push the email to MailChimp, MailUp, SendGrid, HubSpot, and other applications.
+- Use a connector to push the email to Mailchimp, MailUp, SendGrid, HubSpot, and other applications.

-Copy the HTML code or download the HTML file
+Copy the HTML

 Your browser should prompt you to save the HTML file to your computer, as shown below.

 If you are not seeing this kind of window, but rather the browser automatically opens the HTML document, you may need to change your browser settings so that it always asks you where to save a file.
-For example, in Chrome, the setting looks like this.
+For example, in Chrome, the setting looks like this:

 - US Letter

-Please note that custom fonts as well as emoji characters are not fully supported in the PDF export feature at the moment.
+Please note that custom fonts, as well as emoji characters, are not fully supported in the PDF export feature at the moment.